qmk/qmk_firmware/keyboards/planck/keymaps/masoncowen/readme.md

 * Work out punctuation locations.
 * Figure out what the thumb cluster is doing.
   * I've somewhat settled on left home-row (centre) thumb key is space and right is shift OSL.
-* Swap M-K back, apparently I've somehow ended up using the DHk variant (despite using ergo?)
 * Maybe a deadkey instead of using shift-/alt- key overrides?
 * [Repeat key](https://www.jonashietala.se/blog/2021/09/05/t-34-0/)
 * Move Home, End, PgDn and PgUp to a kc/ko/dk with the arrow keys.